-Transition Arrangements
+Transition Arrangements and Preparing for Adulthood

 We recognised that transitions can be difficult for a child or young person with SEND and take steps to ensure that any transition is as smooth as possible.
 We are keen to involve parents/carers as much as possible with their transition to their next year group.
 The children or young person will spend a day during the summer term with their new teacher/s.
 Teachers may also spend time with children or young person in their current class prior to September.
 Parents' Consultations are planned for the autumn term where the transition period is discussed, reviewed, and evaluated.
 The period of transition depends on the individual needs of your child or young person.
 When writing and reviewing EHC Plans there is always a focus on the longer term transition to the next Key Stage for that individual pupil and what smaller 'SMART' targets are needed to achieve the aspirations of the pupil, parents/carers, and the staff within school such that each pupil may achieve their full potential and so that we provide all children and young people with an education that will enable them to be resilient within adulthood and become lifelong learners.
-Staff work closely with our partner secondary schools and local SEND schools to acquire a more in-depth knowledge of their routines, systems, and ethos.
+Staff have also taken opportunities to visit and work closely with our partner secondary schools and local SEND schools to acquire a more in-depth knowledge of their routines, systems, and ethos.
+This also gives staff an opportunity to see what provision the schools have in place and how best to support your child for the transition into Year 7.
+Staff are willing to arrange and accompany children and/or parents/carers to their new school.
 Where possible, all involved staff will attend a Year 6 annual review to meet you and your child, where there is an EHC plan in place.
 At this meeting, we hope to ease any worries and concerns you may have during your child's transition to their new school.
+School to include how they prepare pupils for adulthood which will include how the school ensures that pupils from Year 8 until Year 13 are provided with independent careers guidance.